-Low-Risk D-Mannose Side Effect: Candida Flare Up
+Candida Flare Up

 Multiple genetic disorders disrupt intermediary mannose metabolism.
 For example, MPI-CDG and PMM2-CDG are two congenital disorders that change how our bodies produce and absorb mannose.
-These patients might suffer diabetic like complications if taking D-Mannose supplements.
+These patients might suffer diabetic-like complications if taking D-Mannose supplements.

-Therefore, women who are at risk of having MPI-CDG children may inadvertently cause side effects in their unborn child if taking D-Mannose while pregnant.
+Women who are at risk of having MPI-CDG children may inadvertently cause side effects in their unborn child if taking D-Mannose while pregnant.

 Things to remember:

-- If you develop UTI-like symptoms while taking D-Mannose for prevention, you might want to try another brand
+- If you develop UTI-like symptoms while taking D-Mannose for prevention, you might want to try another brand.

 Please leave your reviews and share your experiences if you noticed anything unusual while taking D-Mannose.
 I’m tracking all responses and updating this post often.
 Do not use your real name or email if you’d like to protect your privacy.